-To help with your ECCA application, we have provided tips for referees, general advice for applications and examples of successful statements from previous winners.
+To help with your ECCA application, we have provided tips for referees and general advice for applications.

 Tips for referees

 Referees should tell us why you think the applicant would be a good candidate for the award.
 You should focus on what benefits you think the candidate would gain from attending the SLA Conference, and the post-award chance to work with the SLA Europe board.

 - There is no need to write a large amount: 400-800 words should be perfectly sufficient

 - Please don’t feel obliged to write formally!

 - Please make clear your relationship with the applicant (e.g. supervisor, line manager, fomer colleague)

 - Please provide specific examples to illustrate the candidate’s suitability

 - Please comment on specific areas of professional interest to the candidate

 - We are interested in all aspects of the candidate’s professional involvement.
 If you can comment on their involvement ouside of work/study, please do